-YouGov PLC (registered in England and Wales with company number 03607311 whose registered office is at 50 Featherstone Street, London, EC1Y 8RT, United Kingdom) and its group companies (hereafter referred to as “YouGov”, “we” or “us”) are committed to protecting and respecting your privacy.
+YouGov plc (a company registered in England and Wales with company number 03607311 whose registered office is at 50 Featherstone Street, London, EC1Y 8RT, United Kingdom) and its group companies (hereafter referred to as “YouGov”, “we” or “us”) is committed to protecting and respecting your privacy.

 1. What information do we collect about you?

 1.1 We may collect and process the following data about you (“your information”):

 1.1.1 contact details including your name, address, email address and telephone number;

 1.1.2 information you provide when participating in specific YouGov polls, panels or other forms of YouGov research such as YouGov Pulse.
 Participation in such panels, activities and polls is completely voluntary and some such activities may involve you providing sensitive personal data including information about your race, political opinions, trade union membership, health and/or criminal convictions;

 1.1.3 information you provide when you complete your profile on the website or access your social media content via the website;